 - All transfers

-This morning, we check out of our hotel and travel to one of the Holy Land’s most impressive sites, the desert monastery of Mar Saba—one of the world’s oldest monasteries.
+This morning, following our Israel: The Holy Land & Timeless Cultures trip, we check out of our hotel and travel to one of the region’s most impressive sites, the desert monastery of Mar Saba—one of the world’s oldest monasteries.
 Founded in AD 478 by Saint Sabas of Cappadocia, this Greek Orthodox monastery remains active today, with about 20 monks in residence.
 Then we’ll continue on to Bethlehem, our home for the next two nights.
 Like Jerusalem, which lies just six miles to the north, Bethlehem holds a special place in the hearts of Jews, Christians, and Muslims alike.
 An important Palestinian stronghold and cultural center, it is also believed by Christians to have been the birthplace of Jesus, and the Jewish faith holds that it was David’s childhood home and site of his coronation as King of Israel.

 Upon our arrival in Bethlehem, we’ll visit a local market and enjoy lunch on our own.
 Then we'll enjoy an overview tour of the city, including a stop at the Church of the Nativity, first built by Constantine and his mother St. Helena in AD 339 over the cave where Christ was believed to have been born.
 Though that church was destroyed, a larger church was built at the site in AD 530 and remains there to this day.
 We’ll view the Door of Humility, built to force all visitors to dismount from their horses before entering; floor and wall mosaics; a silver star said to mark the spot where Jesus was born; and the Chapel of the Manger.
 Our tour of Bethlehem also includes a visit to Shepherds’ Field, where an Angel of the Lord is said to have informed a group of shepherds of Jesus’ birth; and a local market.
 This evening we'll enjoy dinner together at our hotel.
 Please note: Many ancient traditions are still observed at Mar Saba, including a restriction against women entering the main compound.
 From the neighboring Women’s Tower, however, all travelers can enjoy splendid views of the complex, with its view overlooking the Kidron Valley.